nimakarimipour/artifact-evaluation-fse-2023/README.md

 # Artifact for "Practical Inference of Nullability Types" (FSE 2023)

 This README.md file provides information about the artifact for "Practical Inference of Nullability Types."
 The artifact includes the implementation of our tool in Java, used benchmarks in the paper and the scripts to collect data used in tables.
+Please note that proprietary code are not reproducible with this artifact.

 To access the artifact, you can find it on Zenodo.
 To get started, please follow the instructions below: